SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Experimental Evaluation

-Finally, we verify that incremental training has a substantial influence on the effectiveness of the training process.
-Specifically, we observe that training on all relatedness graphs from the beginning can severely affect the effectiveness of our method, since our model overfits on the set of possible and negative samples it receives.
-On the contrary, our incremental training scheme drastically helps our model to adapt to new examples and significantly improves its prediction correctness.
-Indeed, by applying \method's model on every relatedness graph incrementally, we guarantee that the learning process will leverage the novel information that each graph brings, i.e. novel examples of semantic types that were not introduced by the previous graphs.
+\para{Incremental Training} Here we want to verify whether incremental training has a substantial influence on the effectiveness of the training process.
+We observe that training on all relatedness graphs from the beginning can severely affect the effectiveness of our method, since our model overfits on the set of possible and negative samples it receives.
+In contrast, our incremental training scheme drastically helps our model to adapt to new examples and significantly improves its prediction correctness.
+Indeed, as seen on the right-hand side of Figure \ref{fig:ablation} by applying \method's model on every relatedness graph incrementally in the order of number of edges they store, we make sure that the learning process can leverage the novel information that each graph brings, i.e. novel examples of semantic types that were not introduced by the previous graphs.
+Moreover, incremental training ensures faster execution times, since in earlier epochs the model sees less training examples.
 Therefore, in the following experiments we configure \method{} to apply the incremental training scheme and use NS3 as the negative edge sampling strategy.